antoineGH/null_byte_parser/README.md

 ## General info

-Those projects aims to practice HTML/CSS and Bootstrap grid
+Those projects aims to practice website data parsing using Selenium drivers.

+Browse all articles on the main page to retrieve article information and save it to JSON.

+Parsed data would be stored in databases in the following order:

+-   id
+-   link
+-   title
+-   summary
+-   image
+-   picture_fn
+-   article_content

 ## Screenshots